GWLab-UML/Protocols/Molecular_labwork/16S_library_prep.md

 **NOTE**: all calculations can be done here: https://docs.google.com/spreadsheets/d/1O_NJCFvnBztKm_G88Sx-gEKD7CwR44iEaRjyxS_N32E/edit?gid=909202954#gid=909202954

-last updated Mar 24, 2026 CCD
+last updated Jun 9, 2026 CCD

 #### I. PCR
 - **Repeat 3x for all samples that are to be included in the metabarcode library**